adityapandeydev/GRYNZ/README.md

 - **🔧 Compiler Auto-Installation:**
   - If a required compiler is missing, prompt the user to install it.
 - **🌍 More Language Support:**
-  - Plan to add support for C#, TypeScript, Gleam etc.
+  - Plan to add support for C#, Nim, Erlang, Elixir, Gleam etc.
 - **⚙️ More Advanced Execution Handling:**
   - Support executing compiled C/C++/Rust binaries directly.
   - Support running scripts (JavaScript, TypeScript, etc) in future versions.